Fractal Burning: The Lethal Voltage Risk and Safer Alternatives

 Follow these steps to start the burning process:

-1. Choose a starting point on your wood piece where you want to begin your design.
+- Choose a starting point where you want to begin your design.

-2. Hold the pen or iron at a slight angle to the wood surface.
+- Hold the pen at a slight angle to the wood surface.

-4. Keep the movements fluid and consistent to avoid any uneven burns.
+- Keep movements fluid and consistent to avoid uneven burns.

-5. Continue burning along the pattern, slowly working your way from one section to another.
+- Continue burning along the pattern, working from one section to another.

-7. Repeat the burning process for each section of the fractal design until it is complete.
+- Repeat the burning process for each section of the fractal design until complete.

 Tips For Achieving Precision

-• Select the appropriate pen or iron tip: Depending on the intricacy of your design, choose a tip that allows for fine lines and details.
+- Select the right tip: Choose a tip that allows for fine lines and details matching your design complexity.

-• Practice on scrap wood: Before starting on your main piece, practice your technique on a scrap piece of wood to get comfortable with the pen or iron and understand how it interacts with the wood surface.
+- Practice on scrap wood: Before starting on the main piece, practice your technique on scrap wood to calibrate heat and pressure.

 Finishing And Displaying Your Artwork